reallot/weatherapp/README.md

 - [Boxicons](https://boxicons.com/) for beautiful icons
 - [Google Fonts](https://fonts.google.com/) for the Poppins font family

-## 📞 Support

-If you have any questions or need help, feel free to:
-- Open an issue on GitHub
-- Contact the maintainer
-- Check the documentation

----

 **Made with ❤️ by [Your Name]**

 *Enjoy checking the weather! 🌤️*